-An Opportunity Grant helps subsidize the cost of uniforms, program materials, trainings, Council-sponsored events/camp/travel and GSUSA destinations for girls and volunteers.
-Girls are never turned away because they can’t afford to participate.
+An Opportunity Grant subsidizes the cost of uniforms, program materials, trainings, Council-sponsored events/camp/travel and GSUSA destinations for girls and volunteers.
 We provide more than $100,000 in opportunity grants each year.

-The Highest Awards Girl Scouts can earn are Silver, Bronze and Gold (which is equivalent to Boy Scout’s Eagle Award.)
+The Highest Awards Girl Scouts can earn are Silver, Bronze and Gold.
 Girls and troops take action with projects designed to make a difference in their communities.